nulluser/NullRay/README.md

 ## Raycasting Engine for the STM32

+Board:   STM32-NucleoL432KC
 Display: SSD1351 Based Waveshare 1.5" RGB OLED

-Core:    STM32Duino
-Board:   STM32-NucleoL432KC
+Compiles on Arduino with the STM32Duino core

 Wiring